General

 • Described is the XML structure and e.g. the amount of different elements and their compulsion

-Note that when using self closing tags in POST-messages, Netvisor ignores these completely, including possible attributes.
+Note that when using self-closing tags in POST-messages, Netvisor ignores these completely, including possible attributes.
 For example, when importing customer details, the element <email/> is ignored, while <email></email> updates that particular value in Netvisor to blank.

 Response:

 Every query is answered with an XML response.
-The structure of the response matches the query for the most part and the general structure can be seen in the chapter below The response to GET type queries includes resource specific data structure that is described in each resource description.
-Depending on the POST type query, Netvisor Web Service Interface returns Replies element that can include e.g. InsertedDataIdentifier element with added item's NetvisorID.
+The structure of the response matches the query for the most part and the general structure can be seen in the chapter below.
+The response to GET type queries includes resource-specific data structure that is described in each resource description.
+Depending on the POST type query, Netvisor Web Service Interface returns Replies element that can include e.g. InsertedDataIdentifier element with added item's ID value.

 Response messages

-The general sturcture of a response message:
+The general structure of a response message:

 Element: Root (occurs: 1)